guitargeek/PKGBUILDs/README.md

 will just streamline the currently very messy cmake conversion script at some point when I have time but that's about it.
 However, you are interested in making the cmssw package for Arch Linux more complete, I would be happy to work with you!

+**Hint:** the package takes long to build!
+If you get an error on the way because a requirement is missing, you should relaunch the build process with `makepkg --noextract` such that the sources are not overwritten and cmake can just continue where it left off after you fixed the error.

 ## Other general CMS packages